sdegutis/immaculatalibrary.com/site/data/articles/2024-06-20-fittingness-is-known-about-but-misunderstood.md

 ---
-title: Fittingness is known about but misunderstood
+title: Fittingness is known but misunderstood
 ---

 Fittingness is something I barely understood until recently.
 But it's prevalent in the Bible, in life, in mystical reality, and especially in the minds of women, religious or not.